Victoria Place, a waterfront community. Minutes from Bobcaygeon on the Shores of Pigeon Lake.

 Victoria Place comprises 215 brick and stone homes, most with a lake view.
 All homes have a basement and an attached garage.
 Each home stands on approximately on half to three-quarters of an acre, which the homeowner owns outright.
 Surrounding the groups of homes (and, in some instances, separating lots) are large areas of common land (74 acres) owned by the community as a whole.

 There is a one time Association membership fee of $1.00.
 This will allow you to cast a vote (one per household) at the Annual General Meeting.
 It will also confirm your commitment to Victoria Place and the life-style we enjoy here.

-Much of the maintenance required to keep Victoria Place looking good is performed by resident volunteers.
+Most of the maintenance required to keep Victoria Place looking good is performed by resident volunteers.
 There are, however, some expenses incurred in the maintenance of our recreational facilities and in the upkeep of our common ground, waterfront etc. that must be paid for.
-This results in a maintenance fee, which is currently set at $500.00 per annum
+This results in a maintenance fee, which is currently set at $710.00 per annum

 The Victoria Place Clubhouse is for the exclusive use of all property owners for card games, dances, meetings and recreational events.
 Canada Post mailboxes are located here as well.

-There is an outdoor swimming pool, tennis court, regulation size lawn bowling green, shuffleboard courts (3), driving range.
+There is an outdoor salt water swimming pool, tennis court, regulation size lawn bowling green, shuffleboard courts (3), driving range.

 Victoria Place owns several acres of beautiful, private, exclusive shoreline on Pigeon Lake where you can enjoy swimming, sunbathing, bird watching, a picnic or barbecue.